 Your marriage will not be healthy if you are a selfish spouse.

-Can you give examples of selfish behaviors in marriage?
-Is it healthy for couples?
+Can you give examples of how you overcame selfishness in marriage?